Meet The Horses

 JAZZ is a young, goofy paint horse that was given to us by a lady could no longer afford to take care of him.
 He has a nivicular stress fracture in one of his front hooves, and terrified he would be sent to slaughter if he wound up in the hands of an uncaring owner, his “mom” tearfully asked us if we would be his new forever home.
 One look at his sweet, curious face and we couldn’t say no.

 Jazz loves attention.
 His favorite things in life are food, walks, food, people and food.
-He lives in the corner office in the field, a home he shared for several years with his best friend Wild Bill.
+He lives in the barn now, but before he was in the corner office in the field, a home he shared for several years with his best friend Wild Bill.
 Because Jazz tends to be on the lower end of the hierarchy when it comes to the field herd, he clung to Bill because of his friendly, mellow attitude.
 When Wild Bill joined the Great Herd in April 2016, we expected Jazz to fall apart.
 Surprisingly, Jazz took his loss in stride.
 It seems Wild Bill taught him a thing or two, because even though he gets nippy with impatience or irritated when he's not getting the attention he wants, Jazz has a very relaxed and gentle soul.
 He tries so hard and for that, we’ll love Jazz forever.

 KISS, whose given name is Kiss the Spot (?!?), is a 17-hand big, gangly Saddlebred, who spent most of his prior life as a show horse.
 As such, he lived primarily in box stalls in barns and was pretty much always spotless and groomed to within an inch of his life.